terraform-ibm-modules/terraform-ibm-kms-all-inclusive/README.md

 - [KMS Key module](https://github.com/terraform-ibm-modules/terraform-ibm-kms-key)
 - [KMS Key Ring module](https://github.com/terraform-ibm-modules/terraform-ibm-kms-key-ring)

-The module takes a map, called `keys`, that supports hierarchical "key rings" for a single key management service (KMS) instance.
+The module takes a list, called `keys`, that supports hierarchical "key rings" for a single key management service (KMS) instance.
 Because access to key rings is managed in the KMS, you can comply with controls around least privilege (for example, [NIST AC-6](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#/control?version=4.0&number=AC-6)) and can reduce the number of access groups you need to assign.
 For more information about key rings, see [Grouping keys together using key rings](https://cloud.ibm.com/docs/key-protect?topic=key-protect-grouping-keys).
 The following example shows a typical topology for a KMS instance:

 ```md